Clinics & Services

 We have three practice nurses and one Health Care Assistant working in our team, who run an appointment based system Monday to Friday.

-They work closely with the doctors and, in addition to providing first Aid and general nursing services, they are available to give advice on a variety of health problems.
+They work closely with the doctors and, in addition to providing general nursing services, they are available to give advice on a variety of health problems.
 They also offer many different clinics including Well Woman, Diabetic, Asthma and Heart Disease Prevention.

 Most blood tests are now taken at the Care and Treatment Centre.
 You can only attend there if you have spoken with a Doctor or Nurse at the practice who will request the relevant blood tests to be taken, you will then be issued with the number to contact to arrange your appointment.
 There are several venues across Dundee that you will be offered an appointment at.